 Then each person takes a diagnostic [test] and determines the top two soft skills they need to improve, and every person undertakes the personal work to improve those skills.
 Once that is accomplished, they choose two more soft skills to work on.

 Who defines what those concrete behaviors are?
-For example, should organizations bring in a consultant who specializes in soft skills training?
-Or is it the CEO or someone else?
+For example, should organizations looking to improve interpersonal communications bring in a consultant who specializes in soft skills training?
+Or is it the CEO or someone else who addresses this skills gap?

 Hess: Generally, defining the soft skills starts at the top.
 Leadership must buy into the training strategy and ultimately model the desired behaviors.
 Yes, it helps to have a professional facilitator, but the facilitation is experiential -- a learn-by-doing approach.
 Having a consultant define the behaviors and deliver a list saying "here is how you should behave" will not optimize results.
 Doing the hard work of defining the behaviors is a making-meaning learning process [that] increases buy-in and commitment to the process.
 [A making-meaning learning process focuses on how the learner actively makes sense of what they are learning.]